pe-si/esphome-pace-bms/README.md

 	enum StatusInformation_ConfigurationFlags
 	{
 		CF_UndefinedConfigurationStatusBit8 = (1 << 7),
-		CF_UndefinedConfigurationStatusBit7 = (1 << 6),
+		CF_StaticBalanceBit = (1 << 6),
 		CF_LedAlarmEnabledBit = (1 << 5),
 		CF_ChargeCurrentLimiterEnabledBit = (1 << 4),
-		CF_ChargeCurrentLimiterLowGearSetBit = (1 << 3), // if not set, mode is High Gear
+		CF_ChargeCurrentLimiterLowGearSetBit = (1 << 3),
-		CF_DischargeMosfetTurnedOff = (1 << 2), // it is not documented, but in practice I have seen this flag being set to mean "Discharge MOSFET turned OFF" in addition to the SF_DischargeMosfetOnBit flag being cleared, but it might also be an error
+		CF_DischargeMosfetTurnedOff = (1 << 2), // it is not documented, but in practice I have seen this flag being set to mean "Discharge MOSFET turned OFF" in addition to the SF_DischargeMosfetOnBit flag being cleared
-		CF_ChargeMosfetTurnedOff = (1 << 1), // it is not documented, but in practice I have seen this flag being set to mean "Charge MOSFET turned OFF" in addition to the SF_ChargeMosfetOnBit flag being cleared, but it might also be an error
+		CF_ChargeMosfetTurnedOff = (1 << 1), // it is not documented, but in practice I have seen this flag being set to mean "Charge MOSFET turned OFF" in addition to the SF_ChargeMosfetOnBit flag being cleared
 		CF_BuzzerAlarmEnabledBit = (1 << 0),
 	};
 ```